Vodurden/talks/fp-why-bother/blurb.md

-*This Wednesday, 4pm GF Festival Hall*: Functional Programming - Why bother?
+*Today, 4pm GF Festival Hall*: Functional Programming - Why bother?

+This is the *newly revamped version 2.0 of this talk*.
+It has _slides_ which I *never* do, so you know it's going to be good.

 Anyone who has touched a functional programming tutorial would agree: Learning functional programming is _hard_.